charles-hood/gatsby-starter-foundation-personal/src/content/pages/index.md

   ctaText: Know more
   ctaLink: /about
 ---
 I am a technologist and music fan who believes in promoting and supporting live, local music.
+Welcome to my blog.